sheltermanager/asm3/doc/manual/configuration.rst

 Whilst editing a user, you can choose absolutely everything that user may do within the system by assigning one or more appropriate roles.
-If you set the superuser dropdown to yes, the user has full administrative privileges to the system.
+If you set the user type to "superuser", the user has full administrative privileges to the system.
+If you choose "normal user", you will need to set permissions for the user by assigning roles.

 If you set an email address for the user and configure email, you can have the system send diary notes and messages via email to users.

 If you set a person record for the user, they will be forbidden from opening that person record.
 The idea is to prevent them from viewing their own person